9 Ways to Create a School Morning Routine for Kids (Printables)

 - Hang positive affirmation cards in their bathroom mirror.

-- If you have older kids who are not into the kissing stuff (e.g. teenagers!), help them program their alarm clock to their favorite song.
+- If you have older kids who are not into kissing (e.g., teenagers!), help them program their alarm clock to their favorite song.

-- Encourage them to listen to calming music as they eat breakfast instead of watching TV or playing with their iPads.
+- Please encourage them to listen to calming music as they eat breakfast instead of watching TV or playing with their iPads.

 - Read an inspirational quote together and discuss it.